-Welcome to ABC - the web site of Applied Bioinformatics Course.
-We'll learn,
+Welcome to ABC - the Applied Bioinformatics Course!

-- How to use bioinformatics tools to analyze your own DNA or protein sequences.
+How to analyze your own DNA or protein sequences with various tools

-- How to construct a phylogenetic tree for the bunch of sequences at your hand.
+How to construct a phylogenetic tree for a set of sequences at your hand

 And lots more!

 We will run the course in a training room.
 Each student will have a PC

 connected into the Internet.

 We then use the bioinformatics platform to do hands-on practice.

 for sequence alignment, database similarity search, motif finding,

 gene prediction, as well as phylogenetic tree construction and molecular